-• There is something amusing in the frank avowal of old Platina, the Proser-laureate of the Pope's, - that Innocent X. paused for a moment to think what he could make by the Neapolitan Revolution, and whether its commotions would not permit him to extend his own jurisdiction over Naples by aiding the rebels.
-Over-persuaded, however, by his nephews, he lent his assistance to the Spaniards to crush the Neapolitans; sent thirty thousand doubloons to the Viceroy, and permitted him to levy troops in the ecclesiastical states; thus arming Italians against Italians in the cause of despotism.-See Vite de' Pontifici, p.
-861.

-In the year 1647, the kingdom of Naples exhibited a spectacle of rapacity and misrule in the government, and of misery in the people, which even unhappy Ireland, in her worst days, has perhaps never surpassed.
-Besides the ordinary causes of wretchedness which operated under the Austro-Spanish dynasty, Naples was now exhausted by the annual levies of troops, which it was obliged to supply, to carry on the fruitless war in which the house of Hapsburg had been engaged.
-The ordinary revenue of the kingdom had been raised from 500,000 crowns to 9,000,000 livres: besides which.
-Charles V. in fortythree years, received ten donatives of three millions each; Philip II., who reigned forty years, received twenty-two extraordinary donatives of the like sum; under Philip III. and IV., up to 1646, the extraordinary taxes amounted to 300,000,000.
++ There is something amusing in the frank avowal of the prosing continuator of Platina, the Proser-laureate of Popes, -that Innocent X. paused for a moment to think what he could make by the Neapolitan Revolution, and whether its commotions would not permit him to extend his own jurisdiction over Naples by aiding the rebels.
+Over-persuaded, however, by his nephews, he lent his assistance to the Spaniards to crush the Neapolitans; sent thirty thousand doubloons to the Viceroy, and permitted him to levy troops in the ecclesiastical 'states; thus arming Italians against Italians in the cause of despotism.-See Vite de' Pontifici, p.
+861. Austro-Spanish dynasty, Naples was now exhausted by the annual levies of troops, which it was obliged to supply, to carry on the fruitless war in which the house of Hapsburg had been engaged.
+The ordinary revenue of the kingdom had been raised from 500,000 crowns to 9,000,000 livres: besides which, Charles V., in forty-three years, received ten donatives of three millions each; Philip II., who reigned forty years, received twenty-two extraordinary donatives of the like sum; under Philip III. and IV., up to 1646, the extraordinary taxes amounted to 300,000,000.
 But this was little when compared to the gabelles, the favourite tax of tyrants, which alone amounted to 33,000,000 per annum.
 These gabelles fell upon every article of consumption, and they had reduced the people to the lowest extreme of misery.
-Fruits alone had hitherto been exempted, and the lower orders of Maples, denied all other sustenance but what they snatched from the prodigal bounty of their delicious climate, were reduced to subsist on this abundant, but not very nutritive class of edibles.
+Fruits alone had hitherto been exempted, and the lower orders of Naples, denied all other sustenance but what they snatched from the prodigal bounty of their delicious climate, were reduced to subsist on this abundant, but not very nutritive class of edibles.